Codennnn/Green-Wall/README.md

 #### Notes

-Make sure to configure the appropriate environment file (`.env.dev` for development, `.env.prod` for production) before starting the services.
+Make sure to configure the appropriate environment file (`.env.development` for development, `.env.production` for production) before starting the services.

 <!-- Link References -->